Sennheiser Momentum True Wireless Earbuds Review

 If there’s any criticism against the Momentum TW’s controls, it’s that they can be a tad sensitive at times.
 The worst of it is accidentally bumping the right bud and activating voice control, otherwise, a single tap on the left will pause and play whatever you’re listening to and everything else is controlled via double-taps and holding down (skip forward/back and volume controls).

-It’s incredibly intuitive and if you even need a refresher there’s a helpful guide in the Smart Control app.
+It’s incredibly intuitive, and if you ever need a refresher, there’s a helpful guide in the Smart Control app.

 Audio quality: Balanced sound and basic equaliser controls

 When it comes to audio quality, for both music and calls, the Momentum TWs are best in class alongside Sony’s WF-1000XM3.
 There’s a level of detail in the music playback that I don’t think any other buds manage; I’ve found immersing myself in Thom York’s ANIMA and No Mono’s Islands Part 2 a pretty magical experience with the Momentums and I’m not typically one to gush over audio quality.

 Bassier tracks handle just fine too and there’s the benefit of having Smart Control’s super simple equaliser controls to find the right balance, but for me personally, the Momentum TWs perform best with more delicate tunes.

 There’s no active noise cancelling per se but rather ambient noise reduction and what Sennheiser calls “transparent hearing” – so the silicon tips handle most of the noise-cancelling while the two external pickup mics absorb the conversations and bicycle bells around you.
 It’s a good safety feature to have when you’re walking the mean streets of Crows Nest or trying to eavesdrop on an argument on the bus.